Jagmeet Singh Brar: Education

+Political career

 Brar started his career as a student leader under the guidance of his father, Gurmit Singh Brar, former Cabinet Minister, Punjab.

-He served as president, All India Sikh Student Federation.
+He served as president of the All India Sikh Student Federation.
 He was imprisoned during emergency from 1975 to 1977 as a student leader studying at Government College, Muktsar in Punjab and courted arrest many times on political issues.
 He spent seven months in Bathinda jail from 1979 to 1980 against Akali government.
 A case was registered against him for leading a Kisan movement in Faridkot.

 He contested many tough elections against stalwarts like Parkash Singh Badal from Gidderbaha in 1980 and 1984.
 In 1980, he was only 22 years old and fought assembly election against Parkash Singh Badal from Gidderbaha.
 He finally gained success and was elected to the 10th Lok Sabha in 1992 and to the 13th Lok Sabha in 1999, representing the constituency of Faridkot in Punjab, on a Congress Party ticket.
 In 1999, he defeated Sukhbir Singh Badal, when Parkash Singh Badal was the Chief Minister of Punjab.
 This was considered a huge victory because the wave was anti-Congress.
 Despite being a national leader, he narrowly lost the 2004 and 2009 Lok Sabha polls from two local leaders.
 He did not contest the 2014 Lok Sabha polls but actively campaigned through the state.

 He remained Member of the Congress Working Committee from 2005 to 2012, first as a special invitee and then a permanent invitee to the working committee.
 He was also in-charge of the Goa Congress, briefly.
 Brar quit Congress party on 5 January 2015 due to his differences with the Congress party leadership at Centre and Punjab level after serving the party for a long period of over 35 years.